ahonor/rundeck-vagrant/anvils-demo/README.md

 * [job source](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/jobs/Status.xml)

 #### nightly_catalog_rebuild

+The nightly_catalog_rebuild job is provided by develoeprs to run automatically every night.

 The nightly_catalog_rebuild job is meant to run at 00:00:00 (midnight) every day.
 The [schedule](http://rundeck.org/docs/manpages/man5/job-v20.html#schedule) element in the job definition specifies this in a crontab like format.